siddhantpaliwal2/gitload-txt/README.md

 ### Cursor
 1. Import the generated text file into your Cursor workspace
-2. Use `/ask` commands to query the repository structure
+2. Use @repository-name.txt to query the summary
-3. Generate code based on the architectural patterns
+3. Generate code based on the repository

 ### Other AI IDEs
 The generated summaries are compatible with most AI-powered development tools that accept context in text format.